lucapinello/pyacaia/README.md

 ## 0. Requirements
 Linux, Python (>=2.7 or >=3.5) and  bluepy (https://github.com/lucapinello/bluepy)
-(pypygatt >=4.0.3 is also partially supported https://github.com/peplin/pygatt)
+(pygatt >=4.0.3 is also partially supported https://github.com/peplin/pygatt;
+ Pyxis not supported under pygatt)

 This package has been tested on a RasperryPI ZeroW with Raspbian GNU/Linux 9 (stretch)